 Six of my All-Time Favourite bloopers:

 #6 ~ One sweltering summer day, I arranged two separate get togethers with 2 friends, Irenna, and Gia.
 First off, I met Irenna for lunch, in the centre of Florence, at Palazzo Strozzi.
 The Palazzo is an ideal location to have lunch, on a blistering August afternoon.
 The restaurant spills into the open-air courtyard, with protection from the intense rays of summer in Tuscany.
 We enjoyed garden-fresh salad, & chilled vino.
 To reach my 2nd engagement on time, I cycled to Gia’s, for a tour of her ancestral home, AND Gia’s legendary, iced cappuccino.
 After a scorching 15 min bike ride, in +39 degrees, I discovered, to my dread, the elevator was out-of-order.
-An unavoidable five-story climb, inside a roasting marble stairwell, had me sweltering, upon entering her Villa.
+An unavoidable five-story climb, inside a roasting marble stairwell, had me sweltering as I entered her Villa.
 The ever gracious Gia, handed me a refreshing glass of lemon water, and a monogrammed linen napkin, to dab my face & neck.
-She suggested, (in Italian), that I was more than welcome to have a dessert, before she showed me around the Villa.
+She suggested, (in Italian) that I was more than welcome to have dessert before she showed me around the Villa.
 (In my broken Italian) I declined her kind offer, explaining that I’d shared a dessert with Irenna, at the restaurant, in Palazzo Strozzi.
 Gia stared at me in amazement, repeating my statement, turning it into a question.
 You and Irenna had a dessert, AT the restaurant?
 After a confused exchange, we realized, that I was using the word SHOWER, thinking it meant DESSERT.
 No, I did not have a shower, with my friend, in the restaurant at Palazzo Strozzi, after a glass of crisp white wine, & caprese salad.
-SHOWER =”DOCCIA” vs DESERT =”DOLCE”
+SHOWER =”DOCCIA” vs DESSERT =”DOLCE”

 #5 ~ My landlady, Federica, invited me for dinner, and as was our custom, she included me in the preparation of her flavourful recipes.
 That night, she described the main ingredient in the dish was in-season, and proudly announced she was preparing: “Pasta with Garbage” !!!
 Before I had an opportunity to react, she corrected herself saying, “No-No-No, not “Pasta with Garbage”, “Pasta with Black-Garbage”.
 My eyes widened, and an astonished look came over my face.
 She clarified the main ingredient, a 2nd and then 3rd time: “B-L-A-C-K G-A-R-B-A-G-E !!
 Clearly, I was not reacting how she had hoped….
 Federica motioned me into the kitchen to “show” me the star ingredient of her feast.
 She pointed to the “BLACK KALE” in the sink, not the “BLACK GARBAGE” under the sink.